-The document is structured as follows:
+The document is structured in the following way:

-Section 1: Strategy and methodology, describing the initial steps of the plan including the stakeholder analysis

-Section 2: Implementation of engagement activities, describing the detailed planned activities to interact with the identified stakeholders

-Section 3: Implementation of communication activities, describing the detailed planned activities to increase awareness of the project and communicate about developments, results and events

-Section 4: Events, describing the planned events to be organised and attended

-Section 5: Impact indicators and KPIs, describing the monitoring activities of the plan
+- Section 1: Strategy and methodology, describing the initial steps of the plan including the stakeholder analysis. - Section 2: Implementation of engagement activities, describing planned activities to interact with the identified stakeholders in detail. - Section 3: Implementation of communication activities, describing the detailed planned activities to increase awareness of the project and communicate about developments, results, and events. - Section 4: Events, describing the planned events to be organised and attended. - Section 5: Impact indicators and KPIs, describing the monitoring activities of the plan.

-At the end of the document there is a concise conclusion to sum up the plan and its expected outputs.